 4. Try Aachener Printen

 Eating Aachener Printen should certainly be on your list of exciting things to do in Aachen.
 Printen is a type of Lebkuchen with lots of stories and legends explaining its origin.

 The manufacturers of Printen protect and keep the recipe a top secret.
 These sweet cookies are a delicacy and very tasty.
 They have unique culinary roots, just like Gingerbread cakes.

 And you won’t have to go far searching for it.
-Numerous shops throughout Aachen city gladly stock these cookies.
-When you check into Aachen, grab a bite of this honey-sweetened yummy treat which is a true Aachen emblem.
+Numerous shops throughout Aachen gladly stock these cookies.
+When you check into Aachen, grab a bite of this honey-sweetened yummy treat, a true Aachen emblem.

 5. Enjoy Nightlife at Aachen Bars, Clubs, and Discos

 While here, you can have fun in one of the nightclubs around.
 Domkeller is one of the oldest bars but is still busy in the evening.
-At Domkeller, there are tables outside overlooking the dome and HOF square, which is a pretty cool meeting place to begin your night out.
+At Domkeller, tables are outside, overlooking the dome and HOF square, a pretty cool meeting place to begin your night out.

 Moving across the street, there are plenty of places with live music and even EDM for Europop lovers.
 You can dance the night away at Club Nightlife or Nox.